NAU-UM-Digital/quick-seo-audit-tools/README.md

 To help fill this gap, Quick SEO Audit Tools provides an extendable base to quickly audit copy, links, and other important site elements from the command line.

+## .devcontainer spec

+Uses the standard devcontainer spec to create a consistent development environment.
+If you'd prefer to install the dependencies mnually, I'd recommend checking out the .devcontainer folder as a reference to make sure you have the proper dependencies installed.

 ## Building and installing the package